adamsanaglo/pulp_deb/docs/enghub/onboard/index.md

     1. **NOTE:** The domain name will not be exported and should not end in .net, .com, etc.
 2. Generate a new Certificate in KeyVault, using the Subject/Domain name from step 1.
 See documentation [here](https://eng.ms/docs/products/onecert-certificates-key-vault-and-dsms/key-vault-dsms/onecert/docs/requesting-a-onecert-certificate-with-keyvault).
     1. This may require adding the OneCert issuer to your KeyVault, as described in the above link.
+    1. Be sure to choose PEM format (not PFX).
+The PMC CLI is only compatible with PEM formatted certificates.

 The domain name should be chosen to collect authentication certificates in buckets tied to their purpose.